 California Marijuana Licensing >

 California, with its over 28 million adults (persons aged 21 years and older), has the largest legal marijuana market in the world.
 The yearly report published by the CDTFA, providing sales, licensing, and tax revenue showed that the state's demand for marijuana has been increasing exponentially since recreational marijuana was legalized in 2016.
-In 2020, a new peak marijuana demand was attained in California, with licensed dispensaries processing marijuana orders of more than 400,000 consumers.
-This constituted an almost 50% increase from the previous year's totals ($2.8 billion) and represented 27% of the annual legal sales in the United States.
-Recreational cannabis sales in the state also increased from $2 billion in 2019 to almost $3.5 billion in 2020.
+In 2020, California recorded a total cannabis sale of $2.8 billion which represented 27% of the annual legal sales in the United States.
+The next year, California’s total cannabis sales figure rose to $4.36 billion but dipped slightly in 2022 to $4.2 billion.

 The legalization of recreational marijuana for adults older than 21 years in California is one of the main factors driving the demand for legal cannabis.
 The marijuana market has seen a dynamic change as revenues from the recreational use of marijuana exceeds that of medicinal use.
 This can be attributed to ease of access and ready availability.
 Still, it is important to note that the illicit cannabis market still accounts for about three-quarters of the total marijuana sales in the state.